Ryan and Leanne Clarke Prizes in Advocacy and Active Citizenship

 Advocacy Information Session with Ryan Clarke - Tuesday, January 24, 7pm - 7:50pm

-Interested students are asked to attend an information session presented by Ryan Clarke.
+This session is strongly recommended for anyone considering applying.
 The session will outline key aspects of effective advocacy to assist in the development of individual or group campaigns.
 Students do not have to have an idea confirmed by the information session.
 The session may assist with encouraging ideas to explore.
-This session is strongly recommended for anyone considering applying.
 There will be plenty of time for questions.

-Submit Intent to Participate - Wednesday, March 8, by 4pm
+Submit Intent to Participate - Open Wednesday, March 1 until Friday, March 31 at 4pm

-Students must submit an intent to participate by the deadline in order to be considered further and participate in the poster session.
+Students must submit an intent to participate by the deadline in order to participate in the poster showcase.

-Students who registered to participate will attend the poster session, where the judges will circulate to each candidate and evaluate their advocacy campaign.
+Students who submitted their intent to participate will attend the poster showcase, where the judges will circulate to each candidate and evaluate their advocacy campaign.

 What is the poster format?